 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use Effient for a condition for which it was not prescribed.
 Do not give your Effient to other people, even if they have the same symptoms you have.
 It may harm them.

 This Medication Guide summarizes the most important information about Effient.
 If you would like more information about Effient, talk with your doctor or pharmacist.
-For more information, call 1-800-545-5979 or go to the following website: www.effient.com

 What are the ingredients in Effient?